kanyutu707/kanyutu707/README.md

 ---

 <p align="center">
-  Made with ❤️ by Alfred | Let's build the future together 🌍
+  Made with ❤️ by Alfred | Let’s build the future of tech together 🌍
 </p>